DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Introduction

 Our contributions are threefold:

-\begin{enumerate} \item We provide measurements demonstrating how higher degrees of latency hurt the accuracy of dense visual prediction for semantic segmentation of driving scenes. \item We introduce Dedelayed, a split computing framework for video inputs that integrates the output of a future-predicting remote model with the current output of a local model. \item Using Dedelayed, we create a video segmentation system for urban driving scenes that outperforms any existing local or remote inference solution, while avoiding the pitfalls that limit the practicality of previous approaches. \end{enumerate}
+\begin{enumerate} \item We provide measurements demonstrating how higher degrees of latency hurt the accuracy of dense visual predictions for semantic segmentation of driving scenes. \item We introduce DeDelayed, a co-inference framework that integrates the output of a future-predicting remote model with the current input to a local model. \item Using DeDelayed, we create a video segmentation system for urban driving scenes that outperforms any existing local or remote inference solution, while avoiding the pitfalls that limit the practicality of previous approaches. \end{enumerate}

-For experimental validation, we demonstrate a simple Dedelayed system with an addition-based fusion on off-the-shelf models with minimal architectural changes.
-This makes it easy to enhance existing pipelines, deploy in practice, and extend to other real-time methods.